KabbAmine/gulp-vim/README.md

 ![gulp-vim](.img/gulp-vim.gif "gulp-vim plugin usage")

-You can even use it with [CtrlP](https://github.com/ctrlpvim/ctrlp.vim) if its installed.
+You can even use it with [CtrlP](https://github.com/ctrlpvim/ctrlp.vim) or [Unite](https://github.com/Shougo/unite.vim) if they are installed.

 ![gulp-vim-ctrlp](.img/gulp-vim-ctrlp.gif "gulp-vim with ctrlp")